 What if there are no Damages?

 One of the fundamental principles of contract law is that damages are based on the actual loss suffered by the innocent party when there is a breach of contract.
 Damages are intended to restore the innocent party to the position that it would have been in had the contract been fulfilled.
-However, the position with regard to real estate deposits is that they are non-refundable except in situations where the deposit is so large that it is unconscionable.
+However, the position with regard to real estate deposits is that they are non-refundable except in situations where its forfeiture would be unconscionable.
 The reason for this can be traced back to the English Court of Appeal decision of Howe v.
 Smith (1884) 27 CH.
 D. 89 where Lord Justice Fry stated that a deposit was “not merely a part payment, but is then also an earnest to bind the bargain so entered into, and creates by the fear of its forfeiture a motive in the payer to perform the rest of the contract.”

 How much should a Deposit be?

 The answer will largely depend on where the property is located.
 Deposits for residential homes, for example, are typically larger in Toronto where demand has been outpacing supply.
-In other areas of Ontario, deposits for residential homes can be as little as a few hundred dollars.
 There are many variables depending on the type of transaction, the motivation of the parties and the state of the real estate market.

 Purchasers of new homes or condominiums should also be mindful of the deposit protection provided by the Tarion Warranty Corporation.
-Deposits paid on new condominium units are protected by Tarion up to a maximum of $20,000.00 and deposits paid for all other new homes are protected by Tarion up to $40,000.00.
+Deposits paid on new condominium units are protected by Tarion up to a maximum of $20,000.00 and deposits paid for all other new homes signed on or after January 1, 2018 are protected by Tarion up to $60,000.00 for homes sold for $600,000.00 or less, and 10% of the purchase price, up to a maximum of $100,000.00, for homes over $600,000.00.
+This deposit protection includes other payments made by the purchaser, such as for upgrades and extras.
 Buyers who are asked to give deposits greater than these amounts should ensure that builders have excess deposit insurance.
 Excess deposit insurance can protect purchasers and can enable builders to use purchasers’ deposits as a low-cost and easily-accessible source of financing for their projects.

 The consequence of a deposit that is too small (in the case of the seller) or too large (in the case of the buyer) can be serious.
 Very often, a purchaser may be an assetless entity, so the deposit constitutes the only tangible means for the vendor to enforce a transaction or to obtain compensation for damages where the purchaser fails to comply with its contractual obligations.
 The size of the deposit, how/by whom it is held pending the closing of the transaction, and its role in the event of a default, are all matters that should be considered carefully by lawyers and their purchaser and vendor clients before an Agreement of Purchase and Sale is entered into.